Return to top

 Notes

-• To make sure your brownies have a fudgy texture, whisk together the butter and sugar thoroughly.
-But do not over mix the brownie batter.
-It will cause the brownies to be dense and heavy.
+• My #1 Secret Tip for this Domino’s marbled cookie brownie recipe is to make sure the brownies have a fudgy texture by whisking together the butter and sugar thoroughly, but not overly mixing the brownie batter, or it will cause the brownies to be dense and heavy.

 Nutrition